thosgood/this-weeks-finds/markdown/201-250/week222.md

 Lewandowski, Loll, Rovelli and Smolin almost lost in a sea of new faces.
 But, it was great to talk to everyone, both old and new.

-I'll say more about this conference, but first let's talk about γ ray bursters, a black hole without a host galaxy, the newly discovered moon of planet Xena, and lots of other transneptunian objects.
+I'll say more about this conference, but first let's talk about \gamma ray bursters, a black hole without a host galaxy, the newly discovered moon of planet Xena, and lots of other transneptunian objects.